oxullo/sensorflux/README.md

 To set everything up, from this directory:

-1. Create a new virtual environment with `pyenv -m venv .venv`
+1. Create a new virtual environment with `python -m venv .venv`
 2. Activate the virtual environment with `source .venv/bin/activate`
 3. Install the requirements with `pip install -r requirements_dev.txt`
 4. Install the package with `pip install -e .`